DCRT-LUMC/exonviz/README.md

 ## Examples
 ### SDHD
-Using the default settings, which does not include non-coding regions of the exon:
+Using the default settings, which does not include non-coding regions of the transcript:

 `exonviz SDHD > SDHD.svg`